 - Where the objection is based on a non-special ground, do the reasons given for objecting on that ground(s) justify the making of the objection?

-5.10 If AFSA Regulation is not satisfied as to one or all of the elements above, the objection must be cancelled.
+5.10 If AFSA Practitioner Supervision is not satisfied as to one or all of the elements above, the objection must be cancelled.

 5.11 Where additional evidence is provided or where existing evidence has been challenged, and which will be relied upon by the Inspector-General in making its decision, parties will be given the opportunity to respond to the fresh evidence or issues raised as a matter of natural justice.